King (2011 TV series): Broadcast

 The series premiered April 17, 2011 on Showcase in Canada, on May 19, 2011 it was announced that King will be shown on Séries+ for French-speaking Canadians.
 Shaw Media announced the renewal of the show on May 31, scheduling season two for a winter premiere on Showcase.
 The series was picked up by M6 for broadcast in France.
 The show premiered in Australia on TV1 in January 2012.
 The series has been picked up by the Universal Channel in the UK and premiered on April 5, 2012.
-The show premiered in The Netherlands on Net 5 on March 4, 2012.
+The show premiered in The Netherlands on Net5 on March 4, 2012.
 In Germany the series premiered on VOX on October 17, 2012 with 1.17 million viewers and a total in sharing of 2,58 million viewers, making it the highest rated TV-programming in this slot on date.
 It was announced on June 18, 2013, that the series will air on Reelz in the United States starting on July 5, 2013.
 The series began airing reruns on sister network Ovation on January 11, 2021.
-It is part of the network's strategy to incorporate an internationally diverse lineup with more Canadian and British co-productions upon the success of other British and Canadian productions such as Murdoch Mysteries for the 2020-21 American television season.
-The network also acquired one other series that was initially a co-produced of Reelz and CBC and one that had not hit the US that is from Global Television Network in Canada: Remedy and Cracked, respectively.
+It is part of the network's strategy to incorporate an internationally diverse lineup with more Canadian and British co-productions upon the success of other British and Canadian productions such as Murdoch Mysteries for the 2020–21 American television season.
+The network also acquired one other series that was initially co-produced by Reelz and CBC and one that had not hit the US that is from Global Television Network in Canada: Remedy and Cracked, respectively.